xshapira/forge/docs/frontend/localization.md

 # Localization

-For the localization we are using the vue-i18n. [vue-i18n](https://github.com/kazupon/vue-i18n) There is also a documentation for this library. [documentation](https://kazupon.github.io/vue-i18n/)
+For the localization we are using the vue-i18n library. [vue-i18n](https://github.com/kazupon/vue-i18n) There is also a documentation for this library. [documentation](https://kazupon.github.io/vue-i18n/)

 ## Features